 I would also say the boards suit different kinds of mountain.
 The Custom will give you more control if you are riding bigger, steeper resorts.
 The Process may be a little more fun if you are riding a smaller, flatter resort.

-Burton also scores both boards equal when it comes to riding powder.
+Burton also scores both boards equally when it comes to riding powder.
 But they achieve this in different ways:

 The directional shape and longer nose give the Custom more float.